twelve-factor/twelve-factor/content/facets.md

 * **Scalable**: it is easy to manage the software within an environment
 * **Observable**: it is easy to debug the software when running in an production environment

+Because applications which follow the "scalable" facet will naturally tend towards stateless _application_ code, the overall distributed system can choose consistency or availability based on the capabilities of the state-managing backend services.
+This does not remove architectural responsibility from the application to use transactions and other data integrity tools where necessary.

 The following sections will map how specific factors contribute to the different facets of application operations.
 Applications which apply the contributing factors for a particular facet may be able to derive some benefits from the 12 factors even if they cannot satisfy all of the factors.

 # Continuously Deployable